 These are all important questions when you die or become incapacitated.

-With this app you can upload copies of these documents in different formats: PDF, png, jpg, etc. and indicate where the originals are stored.
+In this app's 'Document Manager' you can upload copies of these documents in different formats: PDF, png, jpg, etc. and

 There might be things that you want to express or make clear to those you leave behind like:

-Here you find a list of many resources to quickly find information or services to help manage the execution of an estate.
+Here you find a list of resources to quickly find information or services to help manage the execution of an estate.

 You can add your own resources to the list that you find helpful to yourself and others.